Adhi711/study-of-basic-gates/README.md

 ### NAME:U.ADHARSH VIDYARDH
 ### REG NO:24900088
-# EXNO1:STUDY OF BASIC GATES
+# EXNO1:IMPLEMENTATION OF STUDY OF BASIC GATES

 # AIM: